Subscribe to my podcast by clicking HERE

 Let me tell you, it’s very deflating when you go through two or three of those in a row, and you have nothing to show for it.
 Meanwhile, your emotions have been jerked around.
 Two or three times, you thought you might have a great house, and you have nothing.
 It’s pretty discouraging.

-Okay, again, Thom Gardner, Bend Oregon real estate agent, Principal Broker, and Pure Buyer’s agent for the Bend Real Estate Minute at BendBrokersRealty.com, part of Bend Brokers Realty, and this has been my rant on artificial Bend Oregon home prices.
+Okay, again, Thom Gardner, Bend Oregon real estate agent, Principal Broker, and Pure Buyer’s agent for the Bend Real Estate Minute at BendBrokersRealty.com, part of Bend Brokers Realty, and this has been my rant on artificial Bend Oregon home pricing.
 Thanks again.